Combining Predictions of Auto Insurance Claims: Model Combination

-Many modern model combining methods adopt a linear combination of the candidate models.
-Usually, model combining has two goals.
-Following the terms in \citep{yang2004combining,JMLR:v15:wang14b}, they are (i) combining for improvement and (ii) combing for adaptation.
-By model combining for improvement, we hope to combine the base models to exceed the prediction performance of any base model.
-On the other hand, model combining for adaptation targets at capturing the best model (usually unknown) among the base models.
-In this paper, both goals are of interest.
+Usually, model combination has two goals.
+Following the terms in \citep{yang2004combining,JMLR:v15:wang14b}, these are combining for {improvement} and combining for {adaptation}.
+For improvement, we hope to combine the candidate models to exceed the prediction performance of all the candidate models.
+As for adaptation, it targets capturing the best model (usually unknown) out of all the candidate models.
+In this paper, both goals are \mbox{of interest.}